labgrid-project/labgrid/doc/configuration.rst

 RawNetworkInterfaceDriver
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-This driver allows "raw" control of a network interface (such as Ethernet or
+The :any:`RawNetworkInterfaceDriver` allows "raw" control of a network
-WiFi).
+interface (such as Ethernet or WiFi).

 The labgrid-raw-interface helper (``helpers/labgrid-raw-interface``) needs to
 be installed in the PATH and usable via sudo without password.